How to control fungus gnats

 Techniques for control

 - Let the soil in plant containers dry out for several days.
 The larvae live in the top few inches of the soil, so when that becomes dry, they will die.
 After that, make a habit of letting your potted plants dry out a bit between waterings.

-- Treat the soil with Gnat Guard, which is composed of beneficial nematodes.
+- Treat the soil with beneficial nematodes; details below.

 - Remove any dead leaves or other organic matter from the soil surface and from around the base of the pot.

 - If fungus gnat problems recur, consider repotting the plant.
 Remove as much of the infested soil from around the roots as feasible, and start fresh with a well-drained growing medium.

 - To prevent problems, cover the soil surface with a layer of sand or diatomaceous earth.

 - Place yellow sticky traps above the soil to trap adult flies.

 Print this Article:

 People who read this article often purchase